North Macedonia, Republic of

 - Medical Training Department (MTD)

-Approximately 160 persons work in Military Medical Centre.
+Approximately 160 persons work in the Military Medical Centre.
 The Centre is equipped with modern equipment, with modern ground vehicles, several armoured vehicles.

 Preventive Medicine Department (PMD)